utkusen/urlhunter/README.md

 For example: `-date 2020-11-20`

+**Year:** urlhunter will download the archive of the given year.
+Year format is YYYY.

+For example: `-date 2024`

 **Date Range:** urlhunter will download all the archives between given start and end dates.

 For example: `-date 2020-11-10:2020-11-20`